 To further illustrate this, let’s take a look at an example below, where you will see all of the costs broken down.
-In this example a 4PL service provider is offering freight management services that includes freight audit, haulage management and warehousing activities.
+In this example, a 4PL service provider is offering freight management services that include freight audit, haulage management, and warehousing activities.

 |2.
 Freight Audit||Checking and validation of carrier invoices||USD 65,000|

 |3.
 Haulage Management||Pre-carriage and on-carriage management with appointed haulage providers||USD 35,000|

 |4.
 Warehouse Storage||Warehouse storage at origin and destination before cargo is distributed||USD 370,000|

 In the example calculation above, you can see that this 4PL has USD 1,250,000 of Freight Under Management for this particular customer.
 The total FUM of a 4PL is the sum of all freight managed by all of their customers.